heyayush/heyayush-v2/content/posts/2022-02-01_fundamental_knowledge_of_different_sectors.md

 New policy to allow building infrastructure on land allocated for coal mining so that projects utilising coal can be setup on the site instead of transporting coal to distant plants.

 Decline of tea production in Sri Lanka is an opportunity for India.

+### Economy Recovery Signs

+- Increase in capacity utilisation is a good sign of natural growth in economy.

+### Black Swan Event

+- Extreamely rare.
+- Impact is severe.
+-